Illinois

 Special Circumstances: Vegetative filter strips

-Effective January 1, 1997, through December 31, 2006, land located between a farm field and an area to be protected, including surface water, streams, rivers, or sinkholes, is considered a vegetative filter strip.
+Effective January 1, 1997, through December 31, 2026, land located between a farm field and an area to be protected, including surface water, streams, rivers, or sinkholes, is considered a vegetative filter strip.
 The land must be at least 66 feet in width and contain vegetation that has a dense top growth, forms a uniform ground cover, has a heavy fibrous root system, and tolerates pesticides used in the farm field (Property Tax Code, Sec.
-10-152 [35 ILCS 200/10-152 ]).
+10-152 [35 ILCS 200/10-152]).

 In counties with fewer than 3 million inhabitants, vegetative filter strips will be valued at one-sixth of their productivity index "equalized assessed value" as cropland (Property Tax Code, Sec.
-10-152 [35 ILCS 200/10-152 ]).
+10-152 [35 ILCS 200/10-152]).
 In counties with 3 million or more inhabitants, the land will be valued at the lesser of (1) 16% of the fair cash value of the farmland estimated at the price it would bring at a fair, voluntary sale for use by the buyer as a farm, or (2) 90% of the 1983 average equalized assessed value per acre certified by the Department of Revenue.

-When a timber buyer purchases timber the buyer must determine the amount to be paid for such timber, or the value of items to be bartered for such timber, and must deduct from the payment to the timber grower an amount which equals 4% of the purchase price and shall forward such amount to the Department of Natural Resources, along with a report of the purchase on forms provided by the Department.
+When a timber buyer purchases timber the buyer must determine the amount to be paid for such timber, or the value of items to be bartered for such timber, and must deduct from the payment to the timber grower an amount which equals 4 percent of the purchase price and shall forward such amount to the Department of Natural Resources, along with a report of the purchase on forms provided by the Department.
 (225 ILCS 735/9a)